evannetwork/api-blockchain-core/docs/identity_based_profile.rst

     init();

 Now you can use an a `runtime` object which uses an identity as an execution point to interact with the evan.network blockchain.
+Remember to use `runtime.activeIdentity` when you want to specify who is doing an an actions when using the API.